 - 1 ½ cups mashed ripe bananas (about 4 bananas, depending on size)

 - Preheat oven to 350F°.
 Spray a 9- by 5-inch loaf pan with nonstick cooking spray.

 - In a medium bowl, stir together flour, baking soda, baking powder, salt, flax seed, and cocoa powder until well combined.

-- Gradually stir in dry ingredients until everything is combined.
+- Add dry ingredients to banana mixture, stirring just until blended.
 Do not overmix.
-Pour into prepared loaf pan.
+Spread batter evenly into prepared loaf pan.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.